 Prior to August 21, the Oregon Department of Education provides districts with the opportunity to correct student demographic data and supply missing demographic data or test administration codes.
-Through Student Staging, districts have the opportunity to review and make corrections affecting the 2006-07 assessment results.
+Through the Student Centered Staging application for assessment data, districts have the opportunity to review and make corrections affecting the 2008-09 assessment results.
 During the review period, districts will also have access to student level collections for corrections.

-Districts will not have the opportunity to correct assessment, enrollment, graduation, and attendance data used in the 2005-06 AYP determinations.
+Districts will not have the opportunity to correct assessment, enrollment, graduation, and attendance data used in the 2007-08 AYP determinations.
 This data was reported and validated by schools and districts in prior years.
-A district must file a substantive appeal no later than August 21, 2007 with the Department of Education if it believes a preliminary AYP designation for a school or district in 2006-07 is inaccurate due to uncorrected errors in the 2005-06 data.
+A district must file a substantive appeal no later than August 21, 2009 with the Department of Education if it believes a preliminary AYP designation for a school or district in 2008-09 is inaccurate due to uncorrected errors.